onflow/fcl-js/docs/tutorials/flow-app-quickstart.md

 ## Authentication

 To authenticate a user, all an app has to do is call `fcl.logIn()`.
 Sign up and unauthenticate are all also as simple as `fcl.signUp()` and `fcl.unauthenticate()`.
-Once authenticated, FCL returns an object called `currentUser` which exposes methods for watching user data, singing transactions, and more.
-For more information on what you can do with `currentUser`, [check out the quick reference](../api).
+Once authenticated, FCL sets an object called `fcl.currentUser` which exposes methods for watching changes in user data, singing transactions, and more.
+For more information on the `currentUser`, read more [here](https://docs.onflow.org/fcl/reference/api/#current-user).

 Let's add in a few buttons for sign up/login and also subscribe to changes on the `currentUser`.
-When the user is updated, we'll set the user state in our component.
-To demonstrate user authenticated sessions, we'll conditionally render a component if the user is or is not logged in.
+When the user is updated (which it will be after authentication), we'll set the user state in our component to reflect this.
+To demonstrate user authenticated sessions, we'll conditionally render a component based on if the user is or is not logged in.

 This is what your file should look like now:

+> **Replace file:** `./src/App.js`
 ```javascript
 import "./config"
 import { useState, useEffect } from "react"